espocrm/documentation/development/custom-views.md

             this.hideField('someField');
             this.showField('someField');

-            // Custom initialization logic here.
-Like binding listening to model changes. this.listenTo(this.model, 'change:myField', function () {
+            // custom initialization logic, like binding listening to model changes this.listenTo(this.model, 'change:myField', function () {
                 this.model.set('anotherField', this.model.get('myField') + ' Hello');